-From sourcing and delivering clean drinking water to thousands of people displaced by conflict, to siting and building latrines for people who have lost everything in an earthquake, MSF WATSANs are essential to ensure that people in desperate situations access the basic necessities to survive.
+From sourcing and delivering clean drinking water to thousands of people displaced by conflict, to siting and building latrines for people impacted by an earthquake, MSF WATSANs are essential to ensure that people in desperate situations access the basic necessities to survive.

 WATSANs usually work in the project, and manage a variety of work including hospital waste management, health promotion, and clean water provision.